Hunter Renfroe Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- The Mariners' 3.69 team ERA ranks first across all league pitching staffs.
+- The Mariners have a 3.71 team ERA that ranks first among all league pitching staffs.

-- Mariners pitchers combine to surrender 149 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (150 total, 1.1 per game).

-- The right-hander's last time out was on Tuesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- The right-hander last pitched on Wednesday against the Oakland Athletics, when he went six innings, allowing three earned runs while giving up seven hits.

-- In 13 games this season, the 23-year-old has a 4.15 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .233 to his opponents.
+- The 25-year-old has put together a 3.93 ERA and 8.4 strikeouts per nine innings across 20 games this season, while allowing a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.